dguevaradev-tech/enterprise-it-support-and-identity-management-lab/README.md

-# Entra ID Automated User Provisioning Engine
+# Microsoft Entra ID Automated User Provisioning Engine

 ## Project Overview
 This project demonstrates an enterprise-grade automation solution for provisioning user lifecycles inside Microsoft Entra ID (Azure Active Directory) using PowerShell and the Microsoft Graph API.
 It transitions away from buggy interactive user-login sessions by leveraging a **Service Principal Application Registration (Client Secret Auth)** to silently and securely stream bulk identities from an on-premises CSV flat-file directly into a cloud directory database.